ADHD Drugs and How ADHD Drug Treatment Helps ADHD Adults

 Stimulant ADD drug treatment has the potential to cause hypertension in patients, particularly in adults.
 Doctors must monitor patients with high blood pressure very closely when initiating treatment with stimulant medications.
 Patients beginning a course of stimulant ADD drug treatment frequently complain about sleep disturbances and insomnia.
 Although this usually subsides after taking the medication for a couple of weeks, sometimes it does not.
 Since stimulant-based ADHD drugs are classified as C-II controlled substances, physicians should carefully consider the high potential for abuse when prescribing them to patients with a history of drug or alcohol abuse.

 The Pros and Cons of Non-Stimulant ADHD Drug Treatment

-Straterra affects the levels of norepiniphrine in the brain, bringing them up to normal levels; whereas, stimulant drugs affect levels of both dopamine and norepinephrine.
-The FDA does not classify Straterra as a controlled substance, since the drug has a much lower potential for abuse.
+Straterra affects the levels of norepinephrine in the brain, bringing them up to normal levels; whereas, stimulant drugs affect levels of both dopamine and norepinephrine.
+The FDA does not classify Straterra as a controlled substance since the drug has a much lower potential for abuse.
 Still, Strattera can result in rare, but dangerous, side effects.
-The label warns of an increased suicide risk in children and possible sexual and urinary issues for adults.
+The label warns of increased suicide risk in children and possible sexual and urinary issues for adults.

 Adults who have a history of substance abuse, or who do not respond well to stimulant treatments, may consider trying a non-stimulant ADHD drug treatment, such as Strattera.
 Patients can obtain refills for the drug over the phone, making it far more convenient than the controlled class of stimulant drugs.
 Adults with no substance abuse history and who desire fast-acting relief should talk to a health care professional about starting on stimulant ADHD drugs.